Welcome to Day 5 of Puppy Preschool

 - Practice basic dog obedience with your pet so that you may easier control his behavior.
-You can register for low cost classes at the Humane Society by calling 954-266-6855.
+You can register for low cost classes at the Humane Society by downloading a copy of the registration form.

 - Short and frequent meetings between your pets will work better than long encounters.

 - Puppies and kittens will need extra supervision when introduced to adult animals.
 The younger the animal is the more vulnerable it is to injury.

 - Try to keep the routine of the house the same.
 The fewer changes your resident pet has to go through the less stressful it will be for him.

 - Remember animals are spatially sensitive and each animal will feel the need for his own space.
 Avoid confrontations by controlling your pets in confined areas like doorways, hallways, bathrooms and cars.